KaranWani664/Student-Record-System/README.md

 #### 3. Exit
 The system includes an easy exit option, allowing users to terminate the program without any complications.
 This user-friendly feature ensures a smooth and hassle-free interaction with the application.

-### Usage:

-Users can run the program using a Java compiler or integrated development environment (IDE).
-Upon execution, a user-friendly interface guides them through the options:

-1. **Add Student:** Users are prompted to input relevant details for a new student, ensuring accurate and up-to-date information in the system.

-2. **Display All Students:** Users can review a comprehensive list of all student records, facilitating efficient monitoring and evaluation.

-3. **Exit:** Users can gracefully exit the program when their tasks are complete.

 ### Implementation Details:

 Behind the scenes, the program employs an ArrayList to dynamically manage and organize student records.
 The `Student` class encapsulates the necessary attributes, promoting a structured and object-oriented approach to data storage.